Susan had been extremely lucky as a 14-year-old to tour Europe for six weeks

 Dancing at JFK before flying British Air to Heathrow

-It was June 3, 1969 when Bob's parents and our friend Joe saw us off at JFK Airport and our send-off was surprisingly auspicious.
+It was June 3, 1969 when Bob's parents and our friend Joe saw us off at JFK Airport and our send-off was memorable and auspicious.
 Joe and Susan had enjoyed dancing to Broadway musicals in their dorm rooms so when we walked down an airport corridor and saw some young people walking toward us all dancing, they spontaneously joined in.
 Doing a Broadway shuffle!

 ChatGPT' illustrates this event as a scene from "Hair."